 - blurring of central vision which makes close work such as reading difficult

-- a blind or dark spot in the centre of your vision which gets bigger over time
+- dark or empty spaces in the centre of your vision which get bigger over time

 - distorted central vision which makes straight lines look wavy